Near-Horizon Geometry and the Entropy of a Minimally Coupled Scalar Field in the Kerr Black Hole: I. Introduction

-A few authors have used the brick wall model of ’t Hooft to calculate the scalar field entropy for various purposes; the relevant references will be given in Sect.III.
-A more complete set of references can be found in [12,17].
-The present article is also signiﬁcant in this respect.
-The scalar field entropy can be calculated from the Euclidean sector of the black hole [6,17-22].
+A few authors have followed the brick wall model of 't Hooft to use the scalar field entropy for various purposes; the relevant references will be given in Sect.
+3. A more complete set of references can be found in [12,17].
+The present article is also significant in this respect.
+The scalar field entropy can be calculated from the Euclidean sector of the black hole [6,17$\textendash$22].
 One again considers the near-horizon region with boundary conditions similar to those considered by us.
 The scalar field entropy is again proportional to the horizon surface area.
 However, the scalar field entropy contains an undetermined parameter.
-This parameter can be ﬁxed by comparing with the Lorentzian sector expression.
-Thus the logarithmically divergent expression of the Lorentzian sector entropy makes the Euclidean sector expressions only logarithmically divergent compared to the quadratically and quartically divergent expressions obtained earlier.
-These discussions are given in detail in [12].
+This parameter can be fixed by comparing with the Lorentzian sector expression.
+Thus, the logarithmically divergent expression of Lorentzian sector entropy makes the Euclidean sector expressions only logarithmically divergent compared to the quadratically and quartically divergent expressions obtained earlier.
+These discussions are given in detail in [12]